hasura/graphql-engine/community/sample-apps/react-static-graphql/README.md

 # react-static-graphql

-> A sample app to get started with react-static site generator, Hasura GraphQL engine and postgres as database using the [react-static](https://github.com/nozzle/react-static) framework.
+A sample app to get started with [react-static](https://github.com/nozzle/react-static) site generator, Hasura GraphQL engine and Postgres as database.

 # Tutorial